AkstonCap/swapService/README.md

 ## Troubleshooting
 - Unresolved imports: run `python -m pip install -r requirements.txt`.
+- ImportError: No module named spl.token: The `spl.token` module is bundled with the `solana` Python package (we no longer install a separate `spl-token`).
+Ensure `solana>=0.30,<0.31` is installed in the same environment.
 - No memo found (USDC → USDD): Wallet must include a Memo in the same transaction.
 - Wrong token or invalid Nexus address: USDC is refunded with a reason memo.
 - Invalid Solana address (USDD → USDC): USDD is refunded to sender with a reason.